 By the way, traditional publishers use Book Editing Associates proofreaders because the testing has already been done.

 You’ll find vast value differences by using a high-quality, professionally vetted proofreading service.

-We hope you’ll use our professional proofreaders before you publish.
+We hope you’ll use our proofreading services before you publish.
 Your success is our goal too.